-It was noted that the seven dental treatment rooms, waiting area, reception and toilets were clean, tidy and clutter free.
+It was noted that the three dental treatment rooms, waiting area, reception and toilets were clean, tidy and clutter free.
 Clear zoning demarking clean from dirty areas was apparent in all treatment rooms.
 Hand washing facilities were available including liquid soap and paper towels in each of the treatment rooms and toilets.
 Hand washing protocols were also displayed appropriately in various areas of the practice and bare below the elbow working was observed.

-The lead nurse who was responsible for infection control described the end to end process of infection control procedures at the practice.
+We asked a dental nurse to describe to us the end to end process of infection control procedures at the practice.
 The dental nurse explained the decontamination of the general treatment room environment following the treatment of a patient.
 She demonstrated how the working surfaces, dental unit and dental chair were decontaminated.
 This included the treatment of the dental water lines.